Leven Thumps: Rant

 Rants are the ungifted offspring of a nit and a cog that were born with too little character to manipulate dreams successfully.
 They are frequently in a disarray.
 As dreams catch them, half of their bodies become the imagination of what the one in reality is dreaming of.
 They are usually dressed in long robes to hide their unstable forms.
 Jamoon, who is one of Sabine's most loyal servants, is a powerful rant.

 Sycophant

 Sycophants are humanoid, furry creatures that dwell in a place called Sycophant Run.
 They are assigned to people in Foo to guide them.
 The people they serve are referred to as their "burns".
 Many Sycophants hang out around the entrance of Foo and fight over the upcoming "burns" coming out of the entrance.
-This is an extremely trying experience because the human whose come to Foo not only is completely shocked, but also covered in talking, furry creatures.
+This is an extremely trying experience because the human who has come to Foo not only is completely shocked, but also covered in talking, furry creatures.